-UI Graduate Students (currently enrolled in a University of Iowa Graduate Program)
+UI Graduate College Students (currently in a University of Iowa Graduate Program)

 The Informatics Certificate Program is open to graduate students in good standing (if non-degree seeking, see below) who wish to complement their own disciplinary studies with foundational and applied knowledge in informatics.
 Students must complete a minimum of 18-24 semester hours for the Informatics Certificate with at least 9 hours in Foundations of Informatics coursework, and the remaining hours in Disciplinary Requirements.

 Applications for the certificate programs are accepted on a rolling admissions basis.